sespiros/go-telegram-garvis/README.md

 - for gradually replacing yourself in group chats.
 (WIP: adding rules for all the modes of sarcasm, might use some sentiment analysis, might use some ML to make it learn from my responses hmmm... will see [:)](http://s.quickmeme.com/img/85/85b932b4dc1387653b77a77e6c3a7f0f18aff9dd27cb023f6eac2deec947f29c.jpg) )

 ## Features
-- Generic rule system for easy creation of new rules and plugins
+- Generic filter system for easy creation of new filters and plugins
 - Communication using Webhooks, making it easily scalable for environments like App Engine that spawn multiple instances for each request

 ## Rules added so far